 Need more information about sublimation?
 Check out my Beginner's Guide here.

-To make sublimation hoodies, you’re going to need a hoodie with a high polyester count in a light color.
-My hoodie is a sublimation hoodie from Amazon but you can use any hoodie that is a light color and has a high polyester count.
+To make sublimation hoodies, you'll need a hoodie with a high polyester content in a light color.
+My hoodie is a sublimation hoodie from Amazon, but you can use any light-colored hoodie with a high polyester content.
 I recommend at least 65% polyester.

-You’ll also need a sublimation print.
-This is an image printed with sublimation ink, onto sublimation paper, from a sublimation printer.
+You'll also need a sublimation print.
+This is an image printed with sublimation ink on sublimation paper using a sublimation printer.
 When customizing hoodies, I really like adding images to the front pocket along with the chest.
 I think it really adds something extra to the hoodie.

 - Sublimation Printer